ARCHIVES: HILCHOS CHODESH ADAR / PURIM

 In a leap year when there are two months of Adar, this applies to the second Adar, although "Mishenichnas Adar Marbim B'Simcha" applies to both months.
 (Halichos Shlomo, Chodesh Adar, page 328 footnote 35.
 See also footnote 36 that there is a well-established custom in Klal Yisroel to hang signs proclaiming "Mishenichnas Adar Marbim B'Simcha" in homes and in Shuls.)

-1) Our holy sages, the Chazal instituted the reading of 4 special "parashiyos" in (or near) the month of Adar, as a commemoration of 4 special Mitzvos (which we will elaborate on a bit in the next few days)
+3) Our holy sages, the Chazal, instituted the reading of 4 special "parashiyos" in (or near) the month of Adar, as a commemoration of 4 special Mitzvos (which we will elaborate on a bit in the next few days)

-The first of the "4 Parashiyos" is Parashas Shekalim (which, this year, we will B'Ezras Hashem be reading Shabbos Parashas Pikudei; this reading can be found in the beginning of Parashas Ki Sisa Perek 30 Pesukim 11 thru 16).
+The first of the "4 Parashiyos" is Parashas Shekalim (this reading can be found in the beginning of Parashas Ki Sisa Perek 30 Pesukim 11 thru 16).

 This reading is to commemorate the Mitzvah of "Machatzis Hashekel", the half Shekel coin which every Jew was obligated to give each year to the special fund from which the daily Korbanos Tomid (sacrificial lambs that were offered in the Bais HaMikdash each morning and evening) were purchased.

-This "Parasha" is read the Shabbos before Purim (This year, Parashas Tzav) in order to read it as close as possible to the reading of the story of the wicked Haman, who was a descendant of Amalek.
+This "Parasha" is read the Shabbos before Purim in order to read it as close as possible to the reading of the story of the wicked Haman, who was a descendant of Amalek.

 The Poskim debate whether this obligation is incumbent on women as well.